-We are against austerity policies that punish our arts and public services.
-We need to embrace and extend the public funding, investment and ownership element in the industry, since this creates and stimulates the greater part of our work and only this offers the possibility of longterm stability and development.
+We are against austerity policies that punish our arts and public services and the continual downgrading in the importance of the culture sector by senior policy makers.
+We need to embrace and extend the public funding, investment, and ownership element in the industry, since this creates and stimulates the greater part of our work and only this offers the possibility of long- term stability and development.